How to Remove a Repossession From Your Credit Report

 couple reading documents

 This is called repossession, which means that you have lost your car because you’ve missed payments.
 Even if you pay what’s owed and remove the sale from public record, it may still affect your credit score for years to come.
-Here’s how to keep this serious setback off of your credit report once and for all!
+Here’s how to keep this serious setback off your credit report once and for all!

 How long does a repossession stay on your credit report?